Syed-Ahmed02/Research-Synth/README.md

 # Research Synthesizer

+**Overview.** Chat-first app: you ask a research question; the system (optionally) clarifies, then runs a multi-stage pipeline (plan → gather → extract → critique → cross-validate → synthesize) using live search and LLMs.
+Answers are grounded in retrieved evidence and streamed into one timeline.
+Convex stores sessions, messages, jobs, and artifacts; the UI subscribes for real-time updates and shows the final report with linked sources.
+Citation guardrails keep synthesis tied to the evidence packet.

+---

+## The Big Idea

 A **chat-first** research app that turns your questions into synthesized answers with real citations.
 You ask in natural language; the app plans, gathers sources, extracts claims, and streams a structured report—all in one conversation, with durable state and no invented sources.

 ---

-## The Big Idea

 - **One unified chat**: Prompts, live status, streaming synthesis, and the final report all live in a single timeline.
 No separate “run” screens—you stay in the conversation.
 - **Multi-stage agents**: Under the hood, a fixed pipeline of stages (plan → gather → extract → critique → cross-validate → synthesize) runs so that answers are grounded in retrieved evidence and citations are traceable.